robisim74/angular-l10n/README.md

 > An Angular 2 library to translate messages, dates and numbers.

 This library is developed using [TypeScript](https://www.typescriptlang.org/) and [Angular 2](https://angular.io/) for i18n and l10n of Angular 2 applications.
-It allows, in addition to translation, to localize the numbers and dates of your app, adding language code, country code, and optionally script code, numbering system and calendar, through [Internationalization API](https://developer.mozilla.org/it/docs/Web/JavaScript/Reference/Global_Objects/Intl).
+It allows, in addition to translation, to localize numbers and dates of your app, adding language code, country code, and optionally script code, numbering system and calendar, through [Internationalization API](https://developer.mozilla.org/it/docs/Web/JavaScript/Reference/Global_Objects/Intl).
 It also implements the validation of numbers by locales.
-Because it is only a branch of Angular2, the goal is the complete integration with the native solutions of Angular 2.
+Because it is only a branch of Angular 2, the goal is the complete integration with the native solutions of Angular 2.

 [Sample app](http://robisim74.github.io/angular2localization) built with Angular 2 Material & webpack, and its [source code](https://github.com/robisim74/angular2localization/tree/gh-pages).

 Get the changelog by [releases](https://github.com/robisim74/angular2localization/releases).

+Compatible with Angular 2.0.0-rc.1

 ## Installing
 You can add `angular2localization` to your project via [Node and npm](https://nodejs.org):